How to Make a Pot Cozy

 Reflective Foil Tape, 2" x 30'

-Disclosure: Backpacking Chef participates in the Amazon Associates program and earns from qualifying purchases.
+Disclosure: Backpacking Chef participates in the Amazon associates program and earns from qualifying purchases.

-Buy a Pot Cozy or Pot Cozy Kit
+Custom Pot Cozy or Pot Cozy Kit

-Evernew Titanium pot with fry pan lid inside a custom pot cozy.
+Evernew titanium pot with fry pan lid inside a custom pot cozy.

-Visit Anti-Gravity Gear Pot Cozy
+Visit Anti-Gravity Gear's Pot Cozy Page.

 Automobile Windshield Sunshade Material